 Lessons from Sony’s Journey for startup, innovation and idea economy

-Here are lessons: 1.
+Here are the lessons: 1.
 Detect the latent potential of technology inventions that is taking place all around the world, 2.
 Get into the innovation race at the early stage of development of technology core, 3.
 As opposed to increasing the sale out of subsidies, focus on technology refinement for making the innovation increasingly better and also cheaper out of scientific discovery and flow of ideas, 4.
 Get a deep dive in technology refinement, even leading to winning Nobel Prize, 5.
 Focus on the speed of advancement for outperforming the competition, 6.
-Pursue an appropriate model to grow from beneath as opposed to get into head-on competition, and 7.
+Pursue an appropriate model to grow from beneath as opposed to get into the head-on competition, and 7.
 Develop a model of it and keep repeating.

 Of course, after the departure of its founders like Mr. Morita and Mr. Ibuka, Sony has lost the capability of repeating the model that Sony developed during 1950-1990.
 But, Sony’s journey over this period offers us highly valuable lessons to create innovation and startup success stories and opened the door of the idea economy.